bicycle1885/TableReader.jl/README.md

 fail when the parser sees the first occurrence.
 To avoid the problem, you can turn off the chunking behavior by setting the `chunksize` parameter to zero.
-For example, `readcsv("somefile.csv", chunksize = 0)` will read the whole file into memory as a single large chunk and column types are guessed from all of the cells.
+For example, `readcsv("somefile.csv", chunksize = 0)` will read the whole file into memory as a single large chunk and the data types of columns are guessed from all of the fields.
 While this requires more memories, you will never see parsing error due to the failure of type guessing.

 ## Limitations

-The tokenizer cannot handle extremely long cells in a data file.
+The tokenizer cannot handle extremely long fields in a data file.
 The length of a token is encoded using 24-bit integer, and therefore a cell that is longer than or equal to 16 MiB will result in parsing failure.
 This is not likely to happen, but please be careful if, for example, a column contains long strings.